-- 38.1 If you serve on the Committee or any sub-committee you must not receive any payment or benefit unless it is permitted by Schedule 7 Part 1 of the Housing (Scotland) Act 2001. - If while serving on the Committee you have any conflict of interest in any contract or other matter about to be discussed at a meeting, you must tell the Committee.
-You will be required to leave the meeting while the matter is discussed unless the Committee agree that in the circumstances it is appropriate for you to remain but you will not be allowed to vote on the matter or to stay in the meeting while any vote on the matter is being held.
-If you are inadvertently allowed to stay in the meeting and vote on the matter, your vote will not be counted.
+- 38.2 If a person serves on the Committee or any sub-committee he/she must declare any personal or other external interests on an annual basis in accordance with the Association's Code of Conduct for Committee Members.
+If while serving on the Committee that person has any conflict of interest in any contract or other matter about to be discussed at a meeting, he/she must tell the Committee.
+He/she will be required to leave the meeting while the matter is discussed and will not be allowed to vote on the matter or to stay in the meeting while any vote on the matter is being held.
+If that person is inadvertently allowed to stay in the meeting and vote on the matter, his/hervote will not be counted. - 38.3 If a person serves on the Committee or any sub-committee he/she must not receive any payment or benefit unless it is permitted by the Charities and Trustee Investment (Scotland) Act 2005 and as set out in the Association's policy referred to in Rule 38.1.
+He/she shall also comply with the requirements of the Charities and Trustee Investment (Scotland) Act 2005 in respect of any conflict of interest that might arise.